CoreyMcCann/FlightBookingSystem/README.md

 These guaranteed flights are always available when performing a search, which allows for consistent testing of the search functionality.

 ## Testing Instructions
-We have also written test scripts for the system, including both success and failure cases.
-Instructions to run these tests can be found in the `readme-first` file inside the **Assignment-2** directory.
+For instructions on running the tests, refer to the bottom of [readme-first](./Assignment-3/readme-first.md).

 Feel free to reach out if you have any questions or issues while setting up or testing the project.